NBA on CBS

-The NBA on CBS is the branding that is used for weekly broadcasts of National Basketball Association (NBA) games produced by CBS Sports, the sports division of the CBS television network in the United States.
-CBS aired NBA games from the 1973–74 NBA season (when it succeeded ABC Sports as the national broadcaster of the NBA) until the 1989–90 NBA season (when CBS was succeeded by NBC Sports).
+NBA on CBS is an American television sports presentation show broadcast by CBS.
+It aired from October 20, 1973 to June 14, 1990.
+The branding is used for the presentation of the National Basketball Association (NBA).

 History

 Early presentation

 In the early 1970s, the CBS television network aired American Basketball Association (ABA) games, specifically league's annual All-Star Game/selected playoff games.
 Pat Summerall served as the CBS analyst on some ABA games alongside Don Criqui on play-by-play.
 Game 5 of the 1970 ABA Finals (Indiana vs. Los Angeles) was nationally televised by CBS on Saturday, May 23 at 3 p.m.
 Eastern Time.
-The broadcast was however, blacked out in Indiana.
-After that league's 1972–73 season, CBS lost its TV airing rights as they started airing NBA games in its 1973–74 season onward.
+The broadcast was, however, blacked out in Indiana.
+After that league's 1972–73 season, CBS lost its television airing rights as they started airing NBA games in its 1973–74 season onward.

 During CBS' first few years of covering the NBA, CBS was accused of mishandling their NBA telecasts.
 Among the criticisms included CBS playing too much loud music, the lack of stability with the announcers, regionalizing telecasts (thus fragmenting the ratings even further), billing games as being between star players instead of teams, and devoting too much attention to the slam dunk in instant replays.
 Regular features included a pre-game show that consisted of mini-teams of celebrities, and active and former NBA players competing against each other, and a halftime show called Horse.

 The NBA eventually took notice of the criticisms and managed to persuade CBS to eliminate its original halftime show.
 In its place, came human-interest shows about the players (similar to the ones seen on the network's NFL pre-game The NFL Today).
 There also was a possibility that CBS would start televising a single national game on Sunday afternoons.